12 Things to Do in Brussels in March

 Bruges| ©Paco

-4. Enjoy the Chocolate Week in Antwerp
+4. Enjoy Chocolate Week in Antwerp

-Buying Chocolate in Brussels| ©Newsy Preservation Paris
+Shopping for Chocolate in Brussels| ©Newsy Preservation Paris

-Buying Chocolate in Brussels| ©Newsy Preservation Paris
+Shopping for Chocolate in Brussels| ©Newsy Preservation Paris

-The entrance fee is around 10€, and contains 10 vouchers that you can redeem in the participating stores for different sweet products.
-In this article you can see how to get from Brussels to Antwerp, but you can also book an excursion to Antwerp from Brussels.
+The ticket costs around €10 and includes 10 vouchers that you can redeem at participating shops for various sweet treats.
+In this article, you can find out how to get from Brussels to Antwerp, though you can also book a tour to Antwerp from Brussels.

-Book an excursion to Antwerp from Brussels
+Book a day trip to Antwerp from Brussels

 5. Attend the Chocolate Festival in Mons